IDFC-Institute/mumbai-covid-data/README.md

 * ICU, O2 and ventilator bed capacity and occupancy - ICU Beds are a subset of O2 Beds and Ventilators are a subset of ICU Beds as per note on April 18, 2021 (available from June 2020)

 ## Case severity and contact tracing: [View and download](https://flatgithub.com/IDFC-Institute/mumbai-covid-data?filename=data%2Fmumbai_c19_cases_severity_and_contact_tracing.csv&sort=Date%2Casc&stickyColumnName=Date)

+[A blog](https://www.idfcinstitute.org/blog/2021/august/vaccine-uptake-equity-and-covid-19/)that analyses COVID-19 case severity as vaccination progresses in Mumbai.

 This dataset contains
 * Total number of cases - symptomatic, asymptomatic and critical (available from June 2020)